 Even if their careers are not very long, they are people who have passed through different organizations and have learned new things in each of them.
 They know the market and the competition well, and this is something your new employer can directly benefit from.

-They don't see change as a threat
+They do not see change as a threat as another of the advantages of job hopping

 For the job jumper, it is not a problem to have to take on new tasks, learn to handle a new computer program, change workplaces... they do not see the change as a threat and, consequently, they do not resist to it but quickly adapt to the new situation.